We're Gonna Die: Beth

-This story starts off with Young Jean Lee telling us about her friend Beth before she gets to the letter.
+This story starts off with Lee telling us about her friend Beth before she gets to the letter.
 Beth was a married woman with kids.
 She had found out that her husband had been sleeping with many other women ever since they had started dating.
 He claims that all of them were purely just for sex and that he only truly loved her.
 Except now he had found someone new that he loved and was going to leave Beth and the children to go be with this other person.
-Young Jean Lee had helped Beth through that trauma.
+Lee had helped Beth through that trauma.
 When Beth heard about what had happened with her father she wrote a letter.
-Young Jean Lee tells the listeners about the letter through the song, “Horrible Things.”
-The song is telling Young Jean Lee that no one goes through life without having something bad happen to them.
+Lee tells the listeners about the letter through the song, “Horrible Things.”
+The song is telling Lee that no one goes through life without having something bad happen to them.
 “Who do you think you are?
 To be immune from tragedy.
 What makes you so special?
 That you should go unscathed.”(Horrible Things).

 Conclusion

-Young Jean Lee finally realizes that everyone goes through something awful and she was able to find a little bit of comfort in knowing that it’s not just her.
+Lee realizes that everyone goes through something awful and she was able to find a little bit of comfort in knowing that it’s not just her.